35 Things to Do in Key West with Kids

 Exploring the Key West Historic Seaport is one of the best things to do in Key West with kids.
 You will find the seaport on the Key West Bight Marina.
 History is everywhere at this seaport.

-Don’t stick to just the history while here.
-This is a perfect spot for parasailing, scuba diving, jet skiing, and dolphin watching.
+This spot is perfect for parasailing, scuba diving, jet skiing, and dolphin watching.

 Head Out on a Key West Seaplane Adventure